ORVIETO RETREAT: THE VENUE

 Long before the ancient Romans conquered central Italy, Orvieto was one of the twelve federated cities of the Etruscan league.
 During medieval times Orvieto acquired wealth as an independent comune, and in the Renaissance, control passed to the Popes, many of whom used Orvieto as an official residence.

-You’ll be staying in the Istituto San Lodovico, a convent with a beautiful garden on the town’s southwestern wall.
-The Istituto hosts several creative seminars and workshops every year.
-The Istituto San Lodovico is managed by the Sisters of Compagnia di Maria, of Our Lady Of Santa Giovanna di Lestonnac, a religious order founded in 1607 by Saint Joanne of Lestonac.
+You’ll be staying in the Monastero San Lodovico, a convent with its own grounds on the town’s southwestern wall.
+San Lodovico hosts several creative seminars and workshops every year.
+San Lodovico is managed by the Sisters of the Company of Mary Our Lady, a religious order founded in 1607 by Saint Joanne of Lestonac.
 The main purpose of the order was to educate women, and it did so in Orvieto for many generations, beginning in 1834.
 The school closed in 1998 but the sisters still run the preschool and offer year-round hospitality and lodging to guests.

 The history of the convent itself is difficult to reconstruct due to the loss of historical records.
 The convent already existed in 1300, but the building’s origins date to the 3rd or 4th century BC—under the grounds of the convent are Etruscan wells and caves excavated in the rock.
 From 1300 to 1800 the convent was occupied by different religious orders until it passed to the Sisters.
 The grounds of the convent today are fairly modern by Italian standards, with the entrance hall probably built around 1800.
 The annex to the convent is the Church of San Lodovico, dating back to 1350 and restored in 1746.

-Students may request single rooms (subject to availability) or may share double rooms, which are all en suite.
-We will assist with matchmaking roommates.
+Single rooms are available, or two students may request to share a room, which are all en suite.
 For couples, the single beds in the double rooms can be made up as a double bed.
 See REGISTRATION for rates.

-The Istituto provides a continental breakfast every day, and offers complimentary wireless internet, although you may find service is more reliable in the local cafes.
-Students will be on their own for other meals, except for a welcome dinner.
+San Lodovico provides a continental breakfast every day, and offers complimentary wireless internet, although you may find service is more reliable in the local cafes.
+Students will be on their own for other meals, except for a welcome dinner, though our groups often choose to eat together.